cawoodm/powowshell/README.md

 cd powowshell
 install
 ```
+This will create the `pow` CmdLet which you can run from PowerShell.
-This will create `pow.cmd` which you should copy to your PATH so you can run it from anywhere.
+It also creates a `pow.cmd` wrapper which you can copy to your PATH so you can run it from a normal "DOS" command prompt.
 Let's check if we're up and running by displaying the version:
 ```
 pow version